fenixkz/rl_journey/Lesson-3/theory.md

 - Preventing Stagnation: If we never reset the noise, the agent would have one fixed "quirky" personality for its entire lifetime.
 It would be stuck with its initial random set of preferences and would not truly explore.
 By resetting the noise after each gradient update, we give the agent a new "personality" for the next round of data collection.

-The process is therefore a cycle:

-- Reset Noise: The agent gets a new, random but fixed set of exploratory parameters.

-- Collect Data: The agent plays for a few steps with its consistent, noisy policy.

-- Learn: The agent performs a gradient update based on the collected data.

-- Repeat: The noise is reset, and the cycle begins again.

-This elegant mechanism allows the agent to learn how to explore.
-The underlying mean weights (μ) learn the core policy, while the noise parameters (σ) learn how much to deviate from that policy, and the periodic resetting of the noise vectors (ϵ) ensures that the exploration is always fresh and effective.

 ## RAINBOW: Combining Everything We've Learned